tmfarrell/tmfarrell.github.io/_posts/2016-04-27-failure_and_success.md

 Came across [this](http://www.nature.com/naturejobs/2010/101118/pdf/nj7322-467a.pdf) today, a discussion of the role of failure as a scientist.

 This isn't the only example of failure being labelled requisite for success.
-For instance, MJ in his famous Nike commercial:
+For instance, Michael Jordan in his famous Nike commercial:

 >I've missed more than 9000 shots in my career.
 I've lost almost 300 games.
 26 times, I've been trusted to take the game winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed.